ibm-cloud-docs/cloud-infrastructure/vmware-on-prem-to-v2v.md

 {:download: .download}
 {:important: .important}
 {:note: .note}
+{:step: data-tutorial-type='step'}

-# VMWare VM On-Prem to IBM Cloud VPC VSI migration with RackWare RMM
+# VMware VM On-Prem to IBM Cloud VPC VSI migration with RackWare RMM
+{: #migrating-images-vmware-vpc}
-{: #migrating-images-VMWare-vpc}
+{: toc-content-type="tutorial"}
+{: toc-services="vpc, virtual-servers, RackWare RMM, IBM Cloud VPC VSI"} {: toc-completion-time="45m"}

-On a data center transformation, RackWare RMM migration solution provides a seamless virtual-to-virtual replatforming for VMWare virtual machine (VM) to IBM Cloud virtual server instance (VSI) migration that gets you to adopt the prior capabilities of IBM Cloud.
-Its intuitive GUI lets you move the OS, Application, and data from VMWare ESXI to IBM VPC VSI.
+To implement a data center transformation, RackWare RMM migration solution provides a seamless virtual-to-virtual replatforming for VMware virtual machine (VM) to IBM Cloud virtual server instance (VSI) migration.
+It allows the adoption of existing capabilities of IBM Cloud.
+Its intuitive GUI allows the user to move the OS, Application, and data from VMware ESXI to IBM VPC VSI.

-We show you how to complete a V2V migration from VMWare in On-Prem to IBM Cloud VPC.
+The steps show how to complete a V2V migration from VMware in On-Prem to IBM Cloud VPC.
 It supports migrating Windows Server 2012, 2012R2, 2016, and 2019, Red Hat Enterprise Linux (RHEL), CentOS, Ubuntu, and Debian Linux operating systems.

 ![Topology](images/on-prem-final.png){: caption="Architecture Diagram"}

 ## Services used
-{: #services-used-VMWare}
+{: #services-used-vmware}

 - IBM Cloud VPC VSI
 - RackWare RMM

 ## Before you begin
-{: #before-begin-VMWare}
+{: #before-begin-vmware}

 - Check for correct permissions for IBM Cloud VPC.
-- While this is not an exhaustive list, understand the capability differences between VMWare and VPC such as:
+- While this list is not exhaustive, understand the capability differences between VMware and VPC such as:
     - VPC does not support shared volumes or file-based volumes
     - No GPU supports are allowed
     - Encrypted volumes are not supported